 - Any assistive devices or home modifications required to accommodate the injured party following the accident

 All of these services will assist the injured party in their road to recovery.
 Many accident victims find that working with any of the therapists, doctors, or counselors mentioned above is very helpful towards achieving their rehab goals.
-A personal injury lawyer, such as the lawyers of Goldfinger Personal Injury Law, can help set you up with the right rehab professionals to ensure that you get the best treatment possible.Do I have to pay the rehab professionals for their treatment?
+A personal injury lawyer, such as the lawyers of Goldfinger Injury Lawyers, can help set you up with the right rehab professionals to ensure that you get the best treatment possible.Do I have to pay the rehab professionals for their treatment?

 The quick answer to this question, is that "no", you don't need to pay the rehab professionals for their treatment if your personal injury lawyer can get the insurance company to pay.
 Here's how it works:

 The health care provider submits a Treatment Plan on one of those confusing Accident Benefit Forms (OCF-18).
 The form is then submitted for approval to the insurance company.